cloudbees-days/jenkins-x-workshop/workshop.md

 * Maximum number of Nodes - recommended `5`
 * Would you like use preemptible VMs - recommended `No`
 * Would you like to access Google Cloud Storage / Google Container Registry - recommended `No`
-* Would you like to enable Kaniko for building container images - recommended `No`
+* Would you like to enable Kaniko for building container images - recommended `Yes`
 * (Optional) Would you like to enable Cloud Build, Container Registry & Container Analysis APIs - recommended `No`

 ### Creating the cluster